Burgerballs/fnfmodguides/README.md

-# fnfmodguides
+#FNF MOD GUIDES

-A comprehensive guide on how to make a mod on Psych Engine, covering the topics I currently know.
+fnfmodguides is a project started by Burgerballs in order to comprehensively teach an aspiring FNF mod creator how to make their mod.